jcpowermac/hanlon-wiki/slice-log.md

     </tr>
 </table>

-If no suffix is included, the time units are assumed to be seconds.
-If this elapsed_time component is included in the filter specification, then the specified time is used to determine how far back into the past the time window extends, and only log lines that occur **after** that time will successfully pass through the filter represented by that filter specification.
+If no suffix is included, the time unit defaults to seconds.
+If the `elapsed_time` component is included in the filter criteria, then the specified time is used to determine how far back into the past the time window extends, and only log lines that occur **after** that time will successfully pass through the filter.

-Just to show an example of how these components can be combined to form a filter specification, here's an example *log* command that will show all lines from the current Razor logfile that were output from the *mk_checkin* method of the *Engine* class that include the string *000C29291C95* as part of the log message and that were logged within the past 20 minutes.
+As an example of how these components can be combined to form filter criteria, here's an example *log* command that will show all lines from the current Razor logfile that were output from the *mk_checkin* method of the *Engine* class that include the string *000C29291C95* as part of the log message and that were logged within the past 20 minutes.

     razor log filter '{"class_name":"Engine", "method_name":"mk_checkin", "log_message":"000C29291C95", "elapsed_time":"20m"}'

-It should be noted that if any of these components are not included in the filter specification, then it is as if a wildcard argument that matches any value was passed as the value for the corresponding component.
-If no filter specification is included as part of the *filter* sub-command, that is an error (and a usage line will be output to help the user with their syntax).
+It should be noted that if any of these components are not included in the filter criteria, the slice will treat that component as a wildcard.
+If no filter criteria at all are included as part of the *filter* sub-command, an error will be returned (and a usage line will be output to help the user with their syntax).

 ## Other Examples

-To close out our discussion of the log, we thought it might be helpful to show a few examples of commands (and their output).
-First, an example of viewing the entire logfile:
+Lastly, it might be helpful to show a few examples of `log` commands (and their output).
+First, an example showing the entire logfile:

     root@ubuntu-server:~# razor log
      ...